Key messages

 Inclusion of emergency surgery

 Emergency (unplanned) surgery requires extra availability of staff (on-call rostering) and a workforce complement that can accommodate this.
-The volume of planned procedures that are delivered at a campus can impact the availability and scope of practice of clinicians who are available to manage emergency perioperative care.
+The volume of planned procedures that are delivered at a health service site can impact the availability and scope of practice of clinicians who are available to manage emergency perioperative care.
 Therefore, descriptors for managing emergency procedures commence at higher-level services and, where possible, patients should be transported to those services to receive appropriate care.

 Surgery reform program

-The Perioperative service capability framework aligns with the Victorian Government's broader efforts, including the Planned Surgery Reform Blueprint, which seeks to improve planned perioperative health services by promoting greater access, safety and equitable outcomes.
+The perioperative service capability framework aligns with the Victorian Government's broader efforts, including the Planned Surgery Reform Blueprint, which seeks to improve planned perioperative health services by promoting greater access, safety and equitable outcomes.
 The framework supports the surgery reforms’ pillars of change by:

-- enhancing safe and high-quality perioperative care
+- Enhancing safe and high-quality perioperative care.

-- optimising health service efficiency with improved partnerships and system planning development
+- Optimising health service efficiency with improved partnerships and system planning development.

-- strengthening system stewardship through increased transparency across the system.
+- Strengthening system stewardship through increased transparency across the system.

 Statewide designated perioperative clinical services

-The scope of the Perioperative capability framework does not extend to the designation of highly specialised clinical services that have been agreed at a site level for state-wide service provision.
+The scope of the perioperative capability framework does not extend to the designation of highly specialised clinical services that have been agreed at a site level for state-wide service provision.
 Rather, it relates to the minimum standard that is expected of all hospitals operating at a given capability level.

 Indicative procedure lists